Mental HealthNeurological Disorders

 About the project

-Professor McAuley and his team are investigating the effectiveness of an internet-delivered evidence-based education and psychological intervention to support people living with chronic back pain.
-The project will test tailored digital technologies to improve the mood of people with low back pain and reduce their pain and disability.
+Professor McAuley and his team investigated the effectiveness of an internet-delivered, evidence-based education and psychological intervention to support people living with chronic back pain.
+The project tested tailored digital technologies to improve the mood of people with low back pain and reduce their pain and disability.
+They also conducted a scoping plan to review best practice activities for depression and low back pain.
+This ongoing scoping exercise aims to gather insights and identify effective strategies to inform future research and interventions.

 Funding Sources